 Complete Works, CV and References available upon request

 Test Pilot is an intimate dance opera by choreographer Penelope Freeh and composer Jocelyn Hagen.
 It is about the Wright brothers and their sister Katharine who was involved in their flight experiments.
-The creators’ personal family legends and aviation heroics are also woven into the narrative.
-Premiering September 12 & 13 as part of The O’Shaughnessy Women of Substance Series in St. Paul.
+The creators’ personal family legends and aviation heroics are also woven into the oblique narrative.
+It premiered September 12 & 13, 2014 as part of The O’Shaughnessy Women of Substance Series in St. Paul.

 A soprano plays Katharine, giving voice to this historically under-recognized woman; two unvoiced male dancers portray the brothers; two female dancers represent the airplane; five male singers are the witnesses from the “first flight” of 1903.
-There will be a string quartet and video artist.
+There is a string quartet and video art.
 A collage of texts from letters, poetry, personal accounts and public records comprise the libretto.